-Academic integrity will be introduced to the students early on in IB1.
-All students will receive IBO's Academic Integrity pamphlet as well as an introduction to AGT's website and virtual resources.
+Academic integrity will be introduced to you early on in pre-IB and IB1 in connection with the History Research Paper and the Extended Essay.
 AGT's academic integrity policy and related documents can be accessed from either the website or AGT's Managebac Files.

 Academic integrity will be periodically discussed throughout your education.
-The topic will be brought up in the classroom (where the teacher will review examples and breaches specific to the taught subject), at the general EE meetings, and as teachable moments arise.
+The topic will be brought up in the classroom (where the teacher will review examples and breaches specific to the taught subject), at the general Extended Essay meetings, and as teachable moments arise.